 That’s just one possible example.
 Essentially, by introducing procedural review, NEPA is how other environmental laws often get applied and litigated.
 Will a project have cumulative impacts to the environment and climate?
 How about socioeconomic and justice impacts?
 Without NEPA, a lot of our idealistic laws might be neutered of their world-changing benefits.

-The reason I wrote this article now is that last week, President Trump announced proposed changes to NEPA rules, primarily cutting out consideration of cumulative climate change impacts and applying a time limit to reviews.
+During his administration, former President Trump announced proposed changes to NEPA rules, primarily cutting out consideration of cumulative climate change impacts and applying a time limit to reviews.
 Notably, the changes largely echo recommendations made to the White House last year by industry groups including the American Petroleum Institute.
 It’s easier to go faster when you cut the course.

 As an athlete, if you spend time on public land, this matters.
 If you care about climate, this matters.
 If you care about justice for all and preventing damage that can’t be undone, this matters.

 Way back at the beginning of this article, I mentioned how much law can do in a short period of time.
 In the 1970s, these four laws and others after them made an immediate positive impact on the health and economic prosperity of the country.
 But the reverse holds true too.
 Sometimes, it’s hard to realize how tenuous environmental health can be until it’s too late.
 As they say, you don’t know what you got till it’s gone.